 I guess a good place to start, is to figure out why hair tangles in the first place.
 To defeat your enemy, first you must know your enemy.
 There are a few reasons why your hair tangles.
 I would imagine not carefully taking your hair down from a style, rubbing your hair together and smushing all the strands together – like when shampooing our hair but mainly due to having damaged hair.
 “Those pesky tangles are caused when the outer layer of your hair, aka the cuticle, becomes damaged and opens up.
 Unlike a smooth, closed cuticle that’s healthy, the open layers of the cuticle become snagged on each other, resulting in tangles and knots in your hair.”
 I think this is proven because freshly trimmed hair is so much easier to manage than hair that has been left for a while.
 But if you keep trimming your hair to get rid of the tangles, you’ll be losing a lot of length which is okay if you’re maintaining a certain hairstyle but not good if you are trying to grow out your hair or just don’t have the time (if you do it yourself) or money (if you pay someone else to do it) to constantly trim.
 Not to say I don’t believe in the power of trims, I really do.
 But between trims or if you’re avoiding trims there must be another way.

 If you Google detangling or have been doing some research into it, you’ll realise by now there are a million ways to do it and even the same technique can be done in several ways.
 You can detangle with your fingers or others trust a Denman brush.
 Some like a wide tooth comb and other’s are some way able to pull a fine tooth one through their tresses.
 Some do it on dry hair and some do it on wet hair exclusively.
-Some swear by detangling sprays and lotions but I’ve never had any luck with them.
+And some swear by detangling sprays and lotions but I’ve never had any luck with them.

 And that’s what I want to look into now.
 All that hair you see at the top of this post, I want it to be curly, detangled and easier to work with.